 Winters in Korea are known to be harsh, but there are plenty of things to do during winter in South Korea.
 Festivals, performances, and events abound across the country despite plunging temperatures.
 If you’re wondering about Korean winter activities, then look no further!

 Those not afraid of fully embracing the cold can get outside with snow sports, ice rinks, and ice fishing festivals, and you can also enjoy the pleasant sights in and around Seoul.
 You can also stay warm indoors while enjoying some music.
-From markets to ice sculptures, sunrise festivals to sledding, there’s plenty of things to do during this Korean winter.
+From markets to ice sculptures, and sunrise festivals to sledding, there are plenty of things to do during this Korean winter.

 The Pyeongchang Trout Festival takes place during winter in the town of Jinbu-myeon.
 Trout farming first started in Pyeongchang due to its cold, clear waters.
 Visitors to the festival can enjoy a variety of programs including ice and lure fishing for trout, snow programs, ice programs, folk programs, and more.